 Jung took the opposite approach, locating religious experience in archetypal patterns inherited from humanity's collective past.
 He saw religious symbols as numinous because they connected us to something transpersonal and timeless.

-Both perspectives capture something real, but both also function as defensive systems.
-Freud's framework allowed him to dismiss religion as regression.
-Jung's framework allowed him to avoid examining his own childhood experiences by projecting them onto the species as a whole.
+Both perspectives capture something real, but both also have limitations.
+Freud's framework led him to see religion primarily as regression.
+Jung's framework allowed him to focus on transpersonal patterns without always grounding them in personal history.

 What Religious Experience Actually Is